Air and Space Law (Advanced LL.M.)

 - evidence of excellent academic performance.

-Proven English language proficiency, demonstrated by way of a TOEFL test (overall score of 100 Internet-based), or IELTS test (overall score of 7.0), or Cambridge English Proficiency certificate (CPE), evidenced by an appropriate test, occasionally complemented by a telephone interview.
+- proven English language proficiency, demonstrated by way of a TOEFL test (overall score of 100 Internet-based), or IELTS test (overall score of 7.0 - academic module only), or Cambridge English Proficiency certificate (CPE), occasionally complemented by a telephone interview.

-- Minimum band score of IELTS 6.0 (TOEFL 20) for speaking, listening and reading; and minimum band score of IELTS 6.5 (TOEFL 22) for writing.
+- in addition to the above-mentioned overall English test scores, minimum band scores of IELTS 6.0 (TOEFL 20) for speaking, listening and reading, and a minimum band score of IELTS 6.5 (TOEFL 22) for writing are required.

 - completed your education in Canada (except Quebec), USA, UK, Ireland, New Zealand or Australia, or